Wisconsin Labor History Society: Conferences

 WHLS sponsors an annual conference to highlight significant events in Wisconsin labor history.
+The first annual conference was held on May 1, 1982, at the Historic Turner's Hall.
+Speakers are often university members, historians, or prominent figures in the field; for example, in 1982, two labor historians Rick Pifer and Steve Meyer spoke, and in 2026, the editor of The Nation magazine, John Nichols, as well as Organizing Director of the Minnesota AFL-CIO, Todd Dalhstrom, spoke.

 WLHS co-sponsors an annual Bay View Tragedy commemoration to honor workers killed in 1886 march during a national strike for an eight-hour work-day.

 Grants, awards

 WLHS promotes labor studies in colleges and universities: